HumanSignal/label-studio/docs/source/guide/labeling.md

 - To add labels to the direction arrow indicating the relation between two annotations, click the vertical ellipsis button next to the two related regions to add your predefined labels.
 You must have a [label configuration that includes relations](/tags/relations.html) to do this.

-## Accelerate your labeling workflow
+## Use keyboard shortcuts to label regions faster
 Use keyboard shortcuts (hotkeys) to improve your labeling performance.
 When performing a labeling task, click the gear icon to see more details about hotkeys or to enable or disable hotkeys.

 This table describes the hotkeys for a standard keyboard.
-For a Mac keyboard, use cmd, return, and delete instead of ctrl, enter, and backspace.
+For a Mac keyboard, use return and delete instead of enter and backspace.

 | Key | Description |
 | --- | --- |